anthdclz/aries-vue-challenge-anthdclz/README.md

 -   Add more intuitive error messages on user input for usability.
 -   Add a "success" snackbar after the user successfully updates the chart for usability.
 -   Possibly add the fill colors for profit/loss.
 I left this out for visual simplicity.
--   Feature: Provide the Stock's option chain as user selectable data instead of requiring them to manually type they input.
+-   Feature: Provide the Stock's option chain as user selectable data instead of requiring them to manually type the input.
 -   Complexity: Overlay the charts on top of each other.
 May need a different plugin because the current line chart.js requires each line to have the same x-axis points.

 # React + TypeScript + Vite